jobbole/OptiKeyWiki-ZH/The-dictionary.md

 3. Select the Add To Dictionary key.

-3. 选择 “ 添加到词典 （Add To Dictionary） ” 键。
+3. 选择 “添加到词典（Add To Dictionary）” 键。
     ![Editing the dictionary from the Management Console](https://github.com/JuliusSweetland/OptiKey/blob/gh-pages/images/Key_AddToDictionary_Up.png)